openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 -----------
   Boolean indicating whether this enrollment is active.
 If an enrollment is not active, a student is not enrolled in that course.
 For example, if a student decides to unenroll from the course, ``is_active`` is set to 0 (false).
 The student's state in ``courseware_studentmodule`` is untouched, so courseware state is not lost if a student unenrolls and then re-enrolls.

-  ``is_active`` can also be set to 0 if a student begins the process of enrolling in a course by purchasing a verified certificate, but then abandond the shopping cart before completing the purchase (and the enrollment).
+  ``is_active`` can also be set to 0 if a student begins the process of enrolling in a course by purchasing a verified certificate, but then abandons the shopping cart before completing the purchase (and the enrollment).

   **History**: This column was introduced in the 20 Aug 2013 release.
 Before this release, unenrolling a student simply deleted the row in ``student_courseenrollment``.

 ------
 mode
 ------
-  String indicating what kind of enrollment this is: blank, audit, honor, or verified.
+  String indicating what kind of enrollment this is: audit, honor, professional, verified, or blank.

   **History**: All enrollments prior to 20 Aug 2013 are "honor".
+The "professional" value was added for courses on edx.org on %% 2014.

   .. _user_api_usercoursetag: